 It seems like there is news about another mass shooter attack in the US every month.
 Even though they all seem like they are thousands of miles away, will the next one be on your shift?
+Will in it be in your city?
 Are your officers prepared to respond?

 Picture this.
 The first 911 emergency call comes in from a teacher stating that there is a shooter at one of the local elementary schools.
 The emergency alert tones go out over the radio giving little to no actionable information, other than the name of the school and an active shooter.
 Every officer with a radio is on their way to the school as safely as possible.
 What is going through your mind?